naethun/naethun/README.md

 - I'm majoring in computer science at San Diego State University.
 - I am in the proccess to learn more languages, JS being my more fluent language.
-- I enjoy doing API based work.
+- I enjoy doing API based work through Node JS.
 - Currently working on automation for NFTs

 ### 💻 Contact: